 In this blog, we consider another aspect of domestic violence and modern-day slavery.

 When most think of domestic violence victims, the idea of a woman comes to mind immediately.
 There is plenty of news and article coverage on females being victims of abuse.
 But domestic violence doesn’t discriminate between sex.
 There surrounds a general stereotype that only women experience abuse, but the reason for that is because there are fewer articles and research on the domestic abuse other genders and sex experience.

 When a man hits or abuses a woman, it is considered “violence against a woman”.
 However, when the opposite occurs there is no term to describe the abuse a woman may do to their male partner.
 For most in society, there is a stereotype that men can’t experience abuse from a female.
 Or even have his actions and body controlled by one.
 When males do seek help for experiencing domestic abuse they often aren’t taken seriously.

-This study, conducted by Saelau is an example of the injustice men can face as a victim of domestic abuse.
-Men are often too scared to speak about their abuse or even leave their relationship.
-Just like when a woman experiences domestic abuse, the male is also a victim and a slave to an abusive relationship that society doesn’t deem a necessary danger to his life and mental wellbeing.
+This study was conducted by Saelau and is an example of the injustice men can face as a victim of domestic abuse.
+Men are often too scared to speak about their abuse.
+Or they fear even leaving their relationship.
+Just like when a woman experiences domestic abuse, the male is also a victim.
+And can become a slave to an abusive relationship.
+Yet, society doesn’t deem it a necessary danger to his life and mental wellbeing.
 For more information on the case study done by the Seelau’s click here.

 The Reporting Problem